Occupational Therapy Goals: The Complete Guide

 • labeled as “not functional.”

-“NEEDS SOME IMPROVEMENT” GOAL
+“NEEDS SOME IMPROVEMENT” OT GOAL WRITING:

 Within 2 weeks, the patient will perform upper body dressing (UB) independently (I) with use of adaptive equipment (AE) while sitting edge of bed (EOB) with “good” dynamic sitting balance.